 Variations and Pricing

 Anyone considering the purchase of a Spirit can choose from several versions.
 Both the three-hand watch and the chronograph are available with three different dials: matte black, blue with a sunburst finish or silver with a grained surface.
 Each version is available with either a steel bracelet or a leather strap, and the choice of wristband does not affect the price.
+Furthermore, Longines gives a 5-year warranty on all Spirit models.
 The 40-mm automatic model costs $2,150, the 42-mm automatic watch sells for $2,250 and the chronograph, also 42-mm in diameter, is priced at $3,100.

 There is also a Prestige version of the three-hand watches.
 Those who opt for this timepiece receive three different wristbands: a steel bracelet, a dark brown leather strap and a brown NATO-style leather strap.
 Choosing this option costs $2,650 for the 40-mm version and $2,750 for the 42-mm model.